To Whom then will Ye Liken God?

 Have you not understood from the foundations of the earth?

-and makes the rulers of the earth as emptiness.
+Who makes the judges of the earth meaningless.

-scarcely has their stem taken root in the earth,
+Scarcely has their stock taken root in the earth,

-and the tempest carries them off like stubble.
-(ESV)
+And the storm carries them away like stubble.

 About Dr. Martyn Lloyd-Jones